salome123/hs-intro-web-student-directory-meteor-web-development/README.md

 [Fork](https://help.github.com/articles/fork-a-repo) and clone ![clone](http://ironboard-curriculum-content.s3.amazonaws.com/web-development/deploy-on-day-1/clone.png) this repo.

 Take a look at `index.html` and `students/student_name.html` in the browser.
-You can do this many ways but one is by opening finder and right clicking on index.html.
-Then click on "Open with" then the name of your favorite browser.
+You can do this by entering in terminal e

 * Make a new HTML file in the `students/` folder.
 The file name should be the name of the student you're creating the profile for.
   * For instance, we would create a file `zoe_perez.html` in the main `students` folder.

 * Add the three photos detailed above to the `img/students` folder.
 The student you're writing the profile for may have to email you their desired pictures or send you links to them, etc.
   * For instance, we would add the pictures titled `zoe_perez_background.jpg`, `zoe_perez_index.jpg`, and `zoe_perez_profile.jpg` to the `students` folder that is inside the `img` folder.
-  * File endings are case senstive.
-When adding an \<image\> tag, make sure that the image source is identical to the name of the image file.
+  * File endings are case sensitive.
+When adding an `<image\>` tag, make sure that the image source is identical to the name of the image file.

 * Once you've completed the profile, open up `index.html`.
-Use the prexisting template as a model and add a section for your profile.
+Use the preexisting template as a model and add a section for your profile.

+### Bonus

+Once you've finished all the text and image changes to your own student page, feel free to make the page your own.
+Think about how you can add other HTML elements to your page.

+Already familiar with HTML and CSS?
+Take a stab at the styling of the page.
+Try changing the background colors, fonts, and text colors.
+This is your chance to make your mark, so make it bold!

 #### Stage and Commit Changes

 * Once you're happy with the profile you've created and the changes you've made to the index page, type [git status](http://git-scm.com/book/en/Git-Basics-Recording-Changes-to-the-Repository#Checking-the-Status-of-Your-Files).
-The the file you've altered, index.html, should appear in the "Tracked Files" section and the files you've created should appear in the "Untracked Files" section.
+The the file you've altered, `index.html`, should appear in the "Tracked Files" section and the files you've created should appear in the "Untracked Files" section.

 * You'll want to [add](http://git-scm.com/book/en/Git-Basics-Recording-Changes-to-the-Repository#Staging-Modified-Files) then [commit](http://git-scm.com/book/en/Git-Basics-Recording-Changes-to-the-Repository#Committing-Your-Changes) these changes with a message.